minhquanphan/Ecommerce-App/README.md

 5. Current user can see list of orders
 6. Users can change password ✅
 7. Users can top-up balance
+8. Users can checkout and pay for cart ✅

 ### CRUD product with admin access (ProductFlow)